fathimakm/learn_security_with-me/README.md

 - OpenSSL, which is an open-source command line tool that can be used to generate public and private keys.

 - OpenSSL is commonly used by computers to verify digital certificates that are exchanged as part of public key infrastructure.

+***
+## Hashing

+- A __hash function__ is an algorithm that produces a code that can't be decrypted.

+- Unlike asymmetric and symmetric algorithms, hash functions are one-way processes that do not generate decryption keys.

+- Instead, these algorithms produce a unique identifier known as a hash value, or digest.

+- In security, hashes are primarily used as a way to determine the __integrity of files and applications__.

+Hashing algorithm - __sha256__ (commonly used)
+sha256sum newfile.txt

+ (__VirusTotal__ This is a popular tool among security practitioners that's useful for analyzing suspicious files, domains, IPs, and URLs.)

+ __MD5__ works by converting data into a 128-bit value

+ In a hash table, this appears as a string of 32 characters.
+Altering anything in the source file generates an entirely new hash value.

+  **flaws in MD5** happens to be a characteristic of all hash functions.
+Hash algorithms map any input, regardless of its length, into a fixed-size value of letters and numbers

+  - MD5 values are limited to 32 characters in length.
+Due to the limited output size, the algorithm is considered to be vulnerable to hash collision, an instance when different inputs produce the same hash value.
+  - Because hashes are used for authentication, a hash collision is similar to copying someone’s identity.
+  - Attackers can carry out collision attacks to fraudulently impersonate authentic data.

+  - MD5's shortcomings gave way to a new group of functions known as the **Secure Hashing Algorithms, or SHAs.**

+  -Except for SHA-1, which produces a 160-bit digest, these algorithms are considered to be collision-resistant.
+However, that doesn’t make them invulnerable to other exploits.

+  - Five functions make up the SHA family of algorithms:
+   ` SHA-1

+    SHA-224

+    SHA-256

+    SHA-384

+    SHA-512 `

+- __rainbow table__ is a file of pre-generated hash values and their associated plaintext.
+- They’re like dictionaries of weak passwords.
+- Attackers capable of obtaining an organization’s password database can use a rainbow table to compare them against all possible values.

+- Functions with larger digests are less vulnerable to collision and rainbow table attacks.

+- __Salting__ is an additional safeguard that's used to strengthen hash functions.
+A salt is a random string of characters that's added to data before it's hashed.
+The additional characters produce a more unique hash value, making salted data resilient to rainbow table attacks.

+- For example, a database containing passwords might have several hashed entries for the password "password."
+If those passwords were all salted, each entry would be completely different.
+That means an attacker using a rainbow table would be unable to find matching values for "password" in the database.
+- the longer and more complex a salt is, the harder it is to crack.

+***

+- to move hash value of a1.txt to a1file
+`sha256 a1.txt >> a1file

+sha256 a2.txt >> a2file

+to compare both
+use cmp
+cmp a1file a2file`